 Will all students need one?

 Yes.
 For the project to work we will have to ensure that there is 100% coverage for students.
-We have operated a system with the previous year group where not all students had access.
+We have operated a system with previous year groups where not all students had access.
 Whilst we can still teach classes without full coverage it is our intention that all students have one every day.
+If you are against the scheme and are not joining it, we will endeavour to make an iPad available for you to use on a day to day basis.
+This iPad remains in school.

 Can students just access anything they like?